mcrumm/phoenix_profiler/README.md

 2. Define a profiler on your supervision tree
 3. Enable the profiler on your Endpoint config
 4. Configure LiveView
-5. Use `PhoenixProfiler.Endpoint` on your Endpoint module
+5. Use `PhoenixProfiler` on your Endpoint module
 6. Mount the profiler on your LiveViews
 7. Add the profiler page on your LiveDashboard (optional)